DanPearce/CI_PP1_KathyCakes/README.md

 - contact.html to provide a page for customers to get in touch with KathyCakes.

 #### Recipe Pages, Individual
 The 6 individual recipe pages are each unique and provide information that is specifically for each recipe.
-They all include a detailed image and instructions on how to make each peice.
+They all include a detailed image and instructions on how to make each piece.

 #### 404 Page
 This page has been implemented to provide a fall back in case of input error to ensure the user can remain on the site easily.